cybex-gmbh/transmorpher/README.md

     - The `Intervention Image` package was upgraded from v2 to v3.
         - `ImageMagick` v6 may cause artifacts to appear in images when combined with `Intervention Image` v3.
           Therefore, you must upgrade `ImageMagick` to v7 and use a v7 compatible `Imagick` version.
+    - If you want to send emails, set up a worker for the `email` queue.
 - Laravel was upgraded from v11 to v12.
   It is recommended to replace your .env with the new .env.example.
   Most noteworthy changes: